WerWolv/Documentation/imhex/views/tools.md

 * Rust
 * D-Lang

-To decmangle a string, simply enter it in the text field at the top and the demangled version of it will be displayed in the text field below.
+To demangle a string, simply enter it in the text field at the top and the demangled version of it will be displayed in the text field below.
 {% endtab %}

 {% tab title="ASCII Table" %}